 These roles can be used when trying to build a well-rounded managerial team - if you have some individuals who fill every role, the team will be effective and able to meet its objectives - but it can also be used as an individual to identify one's strengths and weaknesses and therefore isolate areas which need development.
 In addition to this, individuals can use the model to identify which role they best fit into best on their current skills and behavioural attributes.

-Each of these four roles is discussed in details below.
+Each of these four roles is discussed in detail below.

 1. Producer - Adizes' PAEI Model